sys.monitoring

 This namespace provides access to the functions and constants necessary to activate and control event monitoring.

-As programs execute, events occur that might be of interest to tools that monitor execution.
-The sys.monitoring namespace provides means to receive callbacks when events of interest occur.
+As programs execute, events occur that might be of interest to tools that

 The monitoring API consists of three components:

-Tool identifiers
+Tool identifiers¶

 A tool identifier is an integer and the associated name.
 Tool identifiers are used to discourage tools from interfering with each other and to allow multiple tools to operate at the same time.
 Currently tools are completely independent and cannot be used to monitor each other.
 This restriction may be lifted in the future.